mr-ravin/APTxNeuron/README.md

 ```
 This command will:
 - Train the model on MNIST
-- Save training and validation loss/accuracy in the ./result/ directory
+- Save training and validation loss and accuracy in the ./result/ directory
 - Use the default device: cpu

 <b>2.
 Model Inference</b>